 Any club member may provide a demonstration flight to a non-member provided they are using a "buddy-box" type system where they can take control of the model immediately.
+Handing the transmitter back and forth is not acceptable.

 Spotters